misiektoja/spotify_monitor/docs/usage.md

 The setup wizard walks you through the whole process.
 With complete local authentication it can run Doctor tests and then start scrobble health monitoring immediately.

-This mode reads the authorized Spotify account's completed plays through the official `user-read-recently-played` scope then compares them with public Last.fm recent tracks.
-It ignores Last.fm's currently playing row.
-Matching uses normalized artist and track names plus a configurable timestamp window.
-Competing duplicate plays are assigned together so one early match cannot create a false missing-scrobble alert later in the same history.
+This mode compares the authorized Spotify account's completed plays with Last.fm recent tracks.
+It matches artist and track names within a configurable time window.
+Last.fm's currently playing track is excluded.

 If you only need to enter or replace the Last.fm API key, run `spotify_monitor --set-lastfm-credentials`.
 The key is hidden during entry and saved to the selected dotenv file.